AlirezaHabibi1377/Python-Computational-Geometry-Course/README.md

-Hello!
+Hello, friends,

-Algorithmic programming for triangulating a polygon, the Triangulate Monotone Polygon algorithm, is one of my projects in the Computational Geometry course of my Master's degree.
+I have provided all of my Python projects from the Computational Geometry course of my Master's degree below.
+I hope you find them helpful for your research and projects.

 # 1) Convex Hull Visualization